 Iona was on the taskforce that planned and delivered the ASEAN-Australia Special Summit in 2018, where her highlight was speaking (very briefly!) to President Joko Widodo.
 Iona holds a Master of Public Affairs from Princeton University and Bachelor degrees in Commerce and Arts from the University of Sydney.
 She speaks Indonesian and French.

-Rio is a development practitioner who obtained a Master of International Development Practice under the Governance and Democratisation stream from Monash University with a fully-funded Australia Awards Scholarship.
-He has worked in the development sphere in Eastern Indonesia since 2009, and had experience working on and finalising three donor-funded programs in the Eastern Indonesia region at several NGOs and international development agencies.
+Rio is a development practitioner with a Master of International Development Practice in the Governance and Democratisation stream from Monash University.
+He has worked in the development sphere since 2009, and has experience working on several donor-funded programs across Eastern Indonesia.

 Since early 2019, Rio has worked at the Department of Foreign Affairs and Trade in Jakarta.
 He oversees and monitors the implementation of two Australian development assistance programs on decentralised governance and knowledge to policy.